robidev/iec61850_open_gateway/README.md

 # iec61850_open_gateway

-This is an open implementation of an IEC 61850 web based gateway.
-It uses flask with websockets for the webserver.
-The backend is a python3 based iec61850 gateway implementation that uses ctypes for the wrapper.
+This is an open implementation of an IEC 61850 based gateway to IEC60870.
+It is a python3 based iec61850 to IEC60870 gateway implementation that uses ctypes for the wrappers.

 The gateway is configured by using an ini-file; config.ini This file describes the mapping. the [] defines the IEC60870 datatype